top of page

 What is Osteopathy?

-Classical Osteopathic manual therapy emerged under the accomplished American physician Dr. Andrew Taylor Still (1828-1917) as a means of providing relief and health care at a time when medications likely did more harm than good.
+Classical Osteopathic manual therapy emerged under the American Dr. Andrew Taylor Still (1828-1917) as a means of providing relief and health care at a time when medications often did more harm than good.
+Today the term clarifies the scope of practice from today's Doctors of Osteopathy (primarily in the United States) who include pharmacology in their sphere of care.
+Classical Osteopathic Manual Practitioners, as the term suggests, rely exclusively on structural assessment and manual therapy to liberate the body's self regulation and self healing mechanisms.

 For more details and history visit the OSTCAN website: